Laksevåg Municipality: Name

 The municipality (originally the parish) is named after the old Laksevåg farm (Laxavágr) since the first Laksevåg Church was built there.
 The first element is the plural genitive case of the word lax which means "salmon".
 The last element is vágr which means "inlet" or "bay".
 Thus, the name means "salmon bay".

 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Laksevaag with the digraph "aa", and after this reform, the name was spelled Laksevåg, using the letter å instead.

+Churches

+The Church of Norway had two parishes (sokn) within Laksevåg Municipality.
+At the time of the municipal dissolution, it was part of the Laksevåg prestegjeld and the Bergen domprosti (arch-deanery) in the Diocese of Bjørgvin.